AndreasMadsen/cluster-vhost/README.md

 ```

 **Fourth: edit you hosts file**

-You will need to edit you [hosts](http://en.wikipedia.org/wiki/Hosts_file) file to redirect example.org to you own computer.<br>
+*You will need to edit you [hosts](http://en.wikipedia.org/wiki/Hosts_file) file to redirect example.org to you own computer.*

 First open the file in you text editor.

 * On mac and linux you will find a file named `hosts` in  `/private/etc/`.